Chipping Sodbury: Cultural activities

 Chipping Sodbury hosts a twice yearly Mop Fair, usually the last weekends of March and September.
 The town holds a Festival Week in early June, including a "Big Lunch" where the main road is closed and residents bring picnics to eat on the street.
-A Big Lunch is also held in December to combat loneliness amongst elderly people at Christmas.
 There is a farmers' market twice a month, on the second and fourth Saturdays.

 A Victorian Day is held on the first Saturday in December.
-The event starts with school choirs performing in the street, followed by the arrival of Father Christmas with snow guaranteed (from a blower).
-The streets are lined with stalls from local charities and organisations and old time amusements, including a Ferris wheel, Helter Skelter and two children's rides.
-Choirs sing, bands play, the stalls bring a market feel, and a Hog Roast is held.

-The town celebrated its 800th anniversary in August 2018 with a weekend of medieval activities including another Big Lunch.
-A time capsule was buried containing photographs of local businesses and poems written by local schoolchildren.
-The capsule is to be dug up on the town's 900th anniversary in August 2118.
+The town celebrated its 800th anniversary in August 2018.

-The town is served by a community radio station, Thornbury Radio (previously Gloss FM) which broadcasts on DAB and FM as well as online.
-Chipping Sodbury Town Hall, which was remodelled in 1858, is a significant events venue in the town.
+The town has a community radio station, Thornbury Radio (previously Gloss FM) which broadcasts on DAB and FM as well as online.
+Chipping Sodbury Town Hall, which was remodelled in 1858, is an events venue.
+The Town Cross (Market Cross) sits on top of the War Memorial (1919) with a medieval socket base and shaft.
+The cross (topknot) is 20^{th}C.

 Education

 Chipping Sodbury has two government funded primary schools and a secondary school.

 Chipping Sodbury School, the secondary school, caters for children aged 11 to 18 and describes itself as a 'Specialist Technology School'.
 The School shares a sixth form, named Cotswold Edge, with both Brimsham Green School and Yate International Academy.
 Subjects taken by students are split between the three locations.
 The School obtained a 'Requires Improvement' status from Ofsted in 2018.

 St John's Mead Primary School is named after the parish church, St. John's Chipping Sodbury.
 The other primary school is Raysfield Infants and Junior schools.
 Also within the parish boundary is Old Sodbury Primary School.

 Dodington Parish Hall, which is situated next to Raysfield Junior and Infant Schools, is also the home of Raysfield Preschool.